shuklaayush/api/documentation/csv/index.md

 #### Quick Links

 If you're looking for the json files

 - [API](https://api.covid19india.org)

-A more detailed note of the columns present in the data may be found in the json documentaion
+A more detailed note of the columns present in the data may be found in the json documentation

 - [Documentation](https://api.covid19india.org/documentation)